selab-gatech/AutoRestTest/README.md

 - `[cache].use_cached_table` (default: `true`)

 > [!IMPORTANT]
-> The cache parameter structure changed on Nov.
-22, 2025.
+> The cache parameter structure changed on Dec.
+10, 2025.
 Recreate caches (clear `cache/` contents) so they remain compatible with newer runs.

 > [!NOTE]
 > When enabled, these options store and read cached data under the `cache/` directory at the project root (for example, `cache/graphs/` and `cache/q_tables/`).